This dashboard represents COVID tests being administered by Catholic University in the Spring 2021 semester.

-The chart below shows the number of COVID-19 tests administered to Catholic University students by Student Health Services, as well as the number of positive results and the number of test results still pending.
+The chart below shows the number of COVID-19 tests administered by Catholic University, as well as the number of positive results.
 The chart is updated twice a week — on Tuesday and Friday.

 The chart below shows the number of Catholic University students who have self-reported positive COVID-19 test results from an off-campus testing center.
 The nature, quality, and reliability of testing conducted independent of the University can vary widely, with different chances for false positives.
 We are including this information in our regular reporting in the interest of full transparency, hoping it will continue to inform sound decision making on the part of all members of the community.